 Explore Mercado San Miguel.

-Highly touristy but full of delicious bites worth experiencing, stop by Mercadeo San Miguel mid-morning (it opens at 10:00 AM, and the earlier you get there, the fewer crowds there will be) for some snacks and a walk through one of Madrid’s prettiest and most beloved food markets.
+Highly touristy but full of delicious bites worth experiencing, stop by Mercadeo San Miguel mid-morning for some snacks and a walk through one of Madrid’s prettiest and most beloved food markets.

 The options are endless, from all kinds of tapas to literal paper cones filled with meat, so bring some cash (small bills are great to have on hand here), and take some time to dive into Spanish cuisine.